 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-To help students succeed in the course—and to encourage them to see themselves as future green criminology researchers—end-of-chapter materials include:
+To help students succeed in the course—and to encourage them to see themselves as future green criminology researchers—the end-of-chapter study guides include:

 Michael A. Long is Associate Professor in the Department of Social Sciences at Northumbria University.
 His research interests include political economy and the environment, state-corporate crime, substance use, and quantitative methodology.

 Paul B. Stretesky is Professor in the Department of Social Sciences at Northumbria University and Associated Faculty in the Department of Sociology at Colorado State University.
 His research interests include environmental crime, law and justice, and the consequences of natural gas extraction on crime in the United Kingdom.

 Kimberly L. Barrett is Assistant Professor of Criminology in the Department of Sociology, Anthropology, and Criminology at Eastern Michigan University.
 Her research interests include green criminology, corporate crime, and environmental justice.

 “A masterfully articulated political-economic approach to green criminology.
 This book should be required reading for all students of criminology and environmental social science.”—Andrew Jorgenson, Professor of Sociology and Environmental Studies, Boston College

 “Green Criminology explains the economic processes and science we need to understand as the world faces ecological crisis.
 It appeals for justice and for us all to try to make a difference.
 This outstanding book should help to change criminology.”—Nigel South, Professor of Sociology, University of Essex